isomerpages/moe-spectrasec/_about-spectra/School Info.md

 ### MINISTRY OF EDUCATION FINANCIAL ASSISTANCE SCHEME (MOE FAS)

-The MOE Financial Assistance Scheme aims to help needy Singaporean students pay for essential school expenses. **With effect from January 2023, the income eligibility criteria will be: Gross Monthly Household Income (GHI) = $3000 or below** OR **Gross Monthly Household Per Capita Income (PCI) = $750 or below**.
+The MOE Financial Assistance Scheme aims to help needy Singaporean students pay for essential school expenses.&nbsp;**With effect from January 2023, the income eligibility criteria will be: Gross Monthly Household Income (GHI) = $3000 or below**&nbsp;OR&nbsp;**Gross Monthly Household Per Capita Income (PCI) = $750 or below**.

-The MOE FAS will provide a full waiver of school fees and standard miscellaneous fees.
-It will also provide free textbooks, free school attire, transport subsidy and meal subsidy.
+The MOE FAS will provide a full waiver of school fees and standard miscellaneous fees.&nbsp; It will also provide free textbooks, free school attire, transport subsidy and meal subsidy.

-To apply for the MOE FAS, please download the application form via this link > **[MOE FAS Application Form](/files/SS_FAS-Application-Form-2023.pdf)** or obtain a copy from the General Office.
+To apply for the MOE FAS, please download the application form via this link &gt;&nbsp;**[MOE FAS Application Form](/files/SS_FAS-Application-Form-2023.pdf)**&nbsp;or obtain a copy from the General Office.
 Please complete the application form and return it with supporting documents to the school.

-The school will review your application and inform you of the outcome.
-If your application is approved before the end of the month, your child/ward will be placed on the MOE FAS in the following month.
-There will be no backdating of the effective month and retrospective subsidies provided in respect of expenditure on the MOE FAS provisions will be allowed.
+The school will review your application and inform you of the outcome.&nbsp; If your application is approved before the end of the month, your child/ward will be placed on the MOE FAS in the following month.&nbsp; There will be no backdating of the effective month and retrospective subsidies provided in respect of expenditure on the MOE FAS provisions will be allowed.

 **If you have any enquiries, please contact the General Office at 64660775.**